01134 035 336

 Sellers choose their own completion dates when working with us.
 You might need completing within days meeting tax deadlines.
 Alternatively, you might need three months clearing property and arranging alternative accommodation for elderly relatives.
 We adapt to your circumstances, not the other way around.

 You use your own solicitor without any pressure from us.
 Many cash buyers insist you use their appointed legal teams, creating uncomfortable power imbalances.
-We believe you deserve independent legal advice throughout transactions.
+We believe you deserve independent legal advice.

 We contribute minimum £1,500 towards your legal fees.
 This money comes off our costs, not yours.
 It demonstrates we invest in making sale happen, sharing expense burden with you.